dburrows/teachingApp/README.md

 select * from posts;
 ```

-If you don't have postgres follow https://postgresapp.com/documentation/cli-tools.html to add the command line utilities to your path

-Note: if you have homebrew postgres (or any other postgres installation) installed as well you might need to run this from the postgres.app folder e.g. `/Applications/Postgres.app/Contents/Versions/latest/bin/psql`
+Note: if you have homebrew postgres (or any other postgres installation) installed as well you might need to run `psql` from the postgres.app folder e.g. `/Applications/Postgres.app/Contents/Versions/latest/bin/psql`

 If you do need to do this it's useful to add an alias to your shell (.bashrc or .zshr) of `alias psqlapp="/Applications/Postgres.app/Contents/Versions/latest/bin/psql"`